Hanhpt23/OmniMod/README.md

 *OmniMod is the library for multimodal understanding including images, videos, and audios*.

 ## Update:
+✅ Sept.
+22, 2025 – Our paper was accepted to the NeurIPS 2025 Efficient Reasoning Workshop, and we have released the full ablation results and the checkpoint of the best model.
 ✅ Aug.
-24, 2025 - We release the code for image understanding with multimodal chain of continuous latent reasoning.
+24, 2025 – We release the code for image understanding with multimodal chain of continuous latent reasoning.

 # Multimodal Chain of Continuous Thought for Latent-Space Reasoning in Vision-Language Models